promisc/frida-toolchain-linux-armhf/README.md

 # frida-toolchain-linux-armhf

-Build the Frida toolchain using promisc/toolchain-armhf as the build image
+Using the toolchain from https://github.com/promisc/toolchain-armhf, build the Frida toolchain + SDK.